6 Ways to Have a Happier and Less Stressed Holiday

 2. Make time for the holiday traditions you most enjoy—or create new ones.

 Shopping, cooking, decorating, party planning—on top of your usual responsibilities—can keep you very busy.
 If you’re not enjoying those activities, try to cut back and create space for the activities you want to do, whether that’s watching your favorite holiday movies, having dinner with family, or walking around the neighborhood to see the light displays.
-This last year has underscored what we already knew—spending time with our loved ones brings meaning and joy to our lives.

 3. Eat healthy, but let yourself indulge a little.